 Skip to content

-Trinity Kitchen Street Food Initiative Engages 200 Leeds Students i... - Leeds good news story
+Trinity Kitchen Street Food Initiative Engages 200 Leeds Students i... - business and economic developments from Leeds, England

-Trinity Kitchen Street Food Initiative Engages 200 Leeds Students in Culinary Arts
+Trinity Kitchen Street Food Initiative Engages 200 Leeds Students initiative

 A new initiative by Trinity Kitchen in Leeds has engaged 200 local students in culinary arts workshops.
 The programme, running from November through December 2025, aims to foster practical cooking skills and entrepreneurship among youth, with a resource value of £15,000.